awthwathje/cloudflare-images-dev/README.md

 ## Build it yourself

-If preferred, this repo can be cloned and the project is built manually.
+If preferred, this repo can be cloned and the project can be built manually.
 There are two options.

 ### Using locally-available Rust compiler